Duck2211/cp1404practicals/README.md

 ## Duc Trung Nguyen; id-14212302

- Things I have learned so far in this subject in terms of "clean code"
+ Things I have learned so far in this subject in terms of "clean code" in this class:

 1: I have learned to make my code as simple as possible so others can fully understand my code properly without to look deep